-^{7.} Effects include direct, indirect, combined, cumulative, short- and long-term, beneficial and adverse effects.
+Effects include direct, indirect, combined, cumulative, short- and long-term, beneficial and adverse effects.

-^{8.} Surveys of assets, values and potential effects must be timed to ensure they take account of seasonal weather patterns of the area.
+8 Surveys of assets, values and potential effects must be timed to ensure they take account of seasonal weather patterns of the area.

-- appropriately detailed assessments of potential effects of the project (and feasible alternatives) on environmental assets and values, relative to the "no project" scenario, together with an estimation of likelihood and degree of uncertainty associated with predictions; - clear, active measures for avoiding, minimising, managing and monitoring effects, including a statement of commitment to implement these measures; - predictions of residual effects of the project assuming implementation of proposed environmental management measures; - any proposed offset measures where avoidance and other mitigation measures will not adequately address effects on environmental values, including for relevant MNES; - assessment of cumulative impacts with other existing and proposed developments in the region; - documentation of the process and results of the consultation undertaken by the proponent during the preparation of the EES, including the issues raised by stakeholders or the public and the proponent's responses to these issues, in the context of the EES studies and the associated consideration of mitigation measures; - evaluation of the implications of legislation and policy for the project and feasible alternatives; - evaluation against the principles and objectives of ecologically sustainable development9; and - conclusions on the significance of impacts on local, regional and state matters.
+- clear, active measures for avoiding, minimising, managing and monitoring effects, including a statement of commitment to implement these measures; - predictions of residual effects of the project assuming implementation of proposed environmental management measures; - any proposed offset measures where avoidance and other mitigation measures will not adequately address effects on environmental values, including for relevant MNES; - assessment of cumulative impacts with other existing and proposed developments in the region; - documentation of the process and results of the consultation undertaken by the proponent during the preparation of the EES, including the issues raised by stakeholders or the public and the proponent's responses to these issues, in the context of the EES studies and the associated consideration of mitigation measures; - evaluation of the implications of legislation and policy for the project and feasible alternatives; - evaluation against the principles and objectives of ecologically sustainable development^{9;} and - conclusions on the significance of impacts on local, regional, state, and federal matters.